-The databases below offer industry profiles that are regularly updated, some quarterly, some annually, etc. There are more industry profiles in two of our article databases, ABI-Inform Trade & Industry and Business Source Premier.
+The databases below offer industry profiles that are regularly updated, some quarterly, some annually, etc. There are more industry profiles in two of our article databases, ABI-Inform Collection and Business Source Premier.

-Investext is another good source for industry information, but it is more difficult to use.
-I've put Investext into its own box below, with more instructions for getting to the industry-wide reports.
-Please be aware that while you can often find really useful reports in Investext, it can take some time to find them.
+The After Market Research (AMR) module in Refinitiv Workspace is another good source for industry information, but it is more difficult to use and requires registering for an individual account.
+I've put the AMR module into its own box below, with more instructions for getting to the industry-wide reports.
+Please be aware that you can often find really useful reports in the AMR module, but it can take some time to find them.

 Below are links to industry reports from individual publishers, and to databases that contain industry reports.
 Many of these reports are available in general business databases: where possible, the links go directly to that content, not to a general search screen.
 But where such direct linking is not possible, the links go to the main database search screen (e.g. Passport).

 MarketLine reports are available in two different databases, Ebsco's Business Source Premier, and Refinitiv Workspace's After Market Research module (aka AMR or Investext).
 Each has advantages and disadvantages.

 These reports are pulled from large aggregator databases (ABI-Inform Trade & Industry, Business Source Premier, and Business Insights Essentials).
 The interfaces of these large databases allow me to create these individual links, which is not possible in other interfaces.

 Below are two online books which will provide overviews of the customers for various products.